 The hardest part of making the animal feet is getting the sizing of the material right.
 You’ll need to measure your child’s leg (from the base of the foot to the knee), the width of the leg (just under the knee) and the length of the foot; and then add 2cm to each.

-- First, you need to start with the paw.
-You’ll need to make a circle bigger than your child’s foot.
-Using the length of the foot +2cm as the diameter use this circumference tool to get the circumference.
+- First, you need to start with the paw, so you’ll need to make a circle bigger than your child’s foot.
+Using the length of the foot +2cm as the diameter, use this circumference tool to get the circumference.
 Sooo easy!

 - To make the circle I drew an X on the material using the foot length (+2cm) and then filled in the curves to make the circle.
 I then cut the circles out — remember you need two pieces of material.